LETS COUNTER THE GLOBAL MENTAL HEALTH CRISIS BY INVESTING IN PSYCHEDELIC RESEARCH

 The Science Behind MDMA-Assisted Therapy

 MDMA, commonly known as ecstasy, is a psychoactive drug that has shown remarkable potential in treating PTSD when used in a controlled therapeutic setting.
 Unlike traditional medications, MDMA works by enhancing the therapeutic process itself.
-It increases the release of serotonin, dopamine, and norepinephrine, which are neurotransmitters associated with mood regulation, emotional processing, and fear response.
+It increases the release of serotonin, dopamine, and oxytocin which are neurotransmitters associated with mood regulation, emotional processing, and fear response.
 This neurochemical boost helps patients feel more connected, open, and less fearful, making it easier for them to engage with their traumatic memories during therapy sessions.

 Clinical Evidence and Trials